OriolHinojo/gym_tracker/design/design.md

 - “Add exercise” bottom sheet:
   - Searchable list of all exercises from `LocalStore`.
   - “Create new exercise” uses the shared dialog and automatically inserts the new entry.
+- The dedicated workout detail screen now reuses the shared session header + exercise list widgets, ensuring the collapsible set cards behave the same way as in previews (tap to expand sets, weight/reps hidden by default).

 ### Actions
 - **Save as template**: collects current exercise ids and persists a workout template via `LocalStore.createWorkoutTemplate`.